Donald S. Siegel

-Donald S. Siegel is an American economist and academic administrator.
-He is Foundation Professor of Public Policy and Management and Director of the School of Public Affairs at Arizona State University.
+Donald S. Siegel is an American economist whose research focuses on innovation, entrepreneurship, technology transfer, and corporate social responsibility.
+He is Regents Professor and Foundation Professor of Public Policy and Management in the School of Public Affairs at Arizona State University and co-executive director of its Global Center for Technology Transfer.
+He is an Editor-In-Chief of Small Business Economics.